SJTU-IPADS/ugache/README.md

   - GPU: 8 x NVIDIA A100 (80GB) GPUs, connected via NVSwitch

 These platforms are currently hard-coded in UGache.
-We will try to provide a detailed description of how to support other multi-GPU platforms with NVLink in the near future.
+For other undocumented multi-GPU platforms with NVLink interconnects, we provides preliminary support in this [document](https://github.com/SJTU-IPADS/ugache-artifacts/blob/sosp23ae/platform-support.md).

 ## Setting up the Software Environment